Rush505/valhardmode/README.md

 ### Difficulty Increases

 #### Enemies
-* Increases normal enemy health
+* Increases all enemy health and attack damage
 * Double the chance for enemies to be a higher level
 * Limit higher level enemy drops
 * Increased size of level 2 and 3 enemies